Azure/azure-sdk-for-cpp/samples/integration/cmake-vcpkg/README.md

 ### Install CMake

-- Go to the [CMake Downloads page](https://cmake.org/download/) where you can either download the latest version of the CMake source or an installer for your OS.
-I'd recommend using the installer for simplicity.
-When asked select the option to add CMake to your PATH.
+- Go to the [CMake Downloads page](https://cmake.org/download/) to download an installer for your OS.
+The installer approach is recommended for simplicity.
+Optionally you can download the latest version of the CMake source instead.
+When asked, select the option to add CMake to your PATH.
 - Once you've downloaded and run through the installer program run the following command to verify CMake has been installed properly:

 ```bash